-Small Business, Aironet and Meraki Wireless Access Points (APs)
+Small Business, Aironet and Meraki Wireless Access Points

 Cisco Small Business 100, 300 and 500 Family of Access Points

-The Cisco Small Business WAP121 Access Point is a wall-mountable, single-band 2.4GHz device that can support 16 active 802.11b/g/n wireless clients, includes a 10/100 Ethernet interface, permits up to four access pointss and 40 wireless clients per cluster, and supports throughput of 300 Mbps.
-Cisco's Small Business WAP131 is a desktop dual-band 2.4/5 GHz 802.11a/b/g/n access point able to handle 16 active clients on each radio for a total of up to 32 wireless clients, features a GE interface, and delivers throughput of up to 300 Mbps per radio.
-The WAP131 Wireless-N does not allow AP clustering.
-The Cisco WAP150 is an entry-level Wave 1 dual-radio AC/n access point that features a one Gbit Poe port and can support 16 clients from each radio with 867 Mbps performance for 802.11ac clients and 300 Mbps for 802.11n clients.
-The Cisco Small Business WAP150 supports 4 APs per cluster.
+The Cisco Small Business WAP121 Access Point is a wall-mountable, single-radio 2.4GHz device able to handle 16 802.11b/g/n clients, includes a 10/100 Ethernet port, permits up to 4 access pointss and 40 wireless clients per cluster, and supports throughput of 300 Mbps.
+The Cisco WAP131 is a desktop dual-radio 802.11a/b/g/n access point that can support 16 active clients per radio for up to 32 wireless clients, includes a GE port, and delivers sustained data rates of 300 Mbps for each radio.
+The WAP131 does not allow clustering.
+Cisco's WAP150 is a general-purpose dual-radio AC/n wireless access point that includes a 1xGE Power over Ethernet (PoE) port and can handle up to 16 clients from each radio with 867 Mbps throughput for AC devices and 300 Mbps for 802.11n devices.
+The Cisco WAP1501 supports 4 access points for each cluster.

-The Cisco Small Business WAP321 Access Point is a wall-mountable single-band (2.4 or 5 GHz) 802.11a/b/g/n unit that can handle up to 80 wireless clients sharing an 8-AP cluster.
-The Cisco WAP321 has a 10/100/1000 Ethernet interface and can deliver sustained throughput of 300 Mbps for the selected radio.
-The Cisco WAP351 is a dual-radio 802.11a/b/g/n access point that includes a 5-port Gigabit Ethernet switch and can support 32 active wireless clients on each radio for up to 64 active clients, and support a sustained data rate of 300 Mbps per radio.
-The WAP351 access point does not support clustering.
-Cisco's Small Business WAP361 is a dual-band 2.4/5 GHz 802.11ac Wave 1 access point that includes a 5-port Gigabit Ethernet LAN switch, allows 32 active WLAN clients on each radio, and offers 867 Mbps performance for wireless AC devices and 300 Mbps performance for 802.11n devices.
-The Cisco WAP361 supports 8 WAP361 access points for each cluster.
-Cisco's wall-mountable WAP371 Wireless-AC/N is a dual-band device that works with 802.11a/b/g/n as well as the latest 802.11ac IEEE specification.
-The WAP371 includes a Gigabit Ethernet interface, can handle as many as 32 wireless clients per radio, and 8 APs per cluster.
+Cisco's Small Business WAP321 Wireless-N model is a wallmount selectable-band (either 2.4 GHz or 5 GHz) 802.11n device that can handle 80 wireless clients sharing an 8-AP cluster.
+The WAP321 has a GE port and can deliver a data rate of 300 Mbps for the activated radio.
+Cisco's WAP351 is a dual-band 802.11n access point with a 5-port Gigabit Ethernet interface and can handle 32 wireless clients on each radio for a total of up to 64 clients, and support a sustained data rate of 300 Mbps for each radio.
+The WAP351 does not support clustering.
+Cisco's Small Business WAP361 is a dual-band Wireless-AC/N wireless access point that features a 5-port Gigabit Ethernet LAN switch, can support 32 active WLAN clients on each radio, and delivers 867 Mbps throughput for 802.11ac devices and 300 Mbps for 802.11n clients.
+Cisco's Small Business WAP361 allows eight WAP361 access points per cluster.
+Cisco's wallmount WAP371 Wireless-AC/N is a dual-band device that works with 802.11a/b/g/n and the latest 802.11ac Wi-Fi specification.
+The WAP371 includes a 10/100/1000 Ethernet interface, can handle as many as 32 active clients per radio, and 8 access points for each cluster.

-The Aironet Family of Wireless Access Points
+The Aironet Line of Access Points

-The Aironet family of wireless access points has for years been the leading AP solution.
-Aironet wireless access points range from value-priced entry-level models to advanced APs.
-Cisco's Aironet series span multiple generations of devices supporting the evolving 802.11x Wi-Fi standard.
-The latest line of Aironet access points work with Cisco's Unified Wireless Network architecture and incorporate 802.11ac support, which offers three times the performance as well as greater distance and density in comparison to the previous generation of devices.
-The latest dual-band Aironet APs can support 802.11n at 2.4 GHz for clients without 802.11ac radios.
+The Aironet line of indoor and outdoor wireless APs has for years been the market leading AP solution.
+Aironet APs range from entry-level models to enterprise-class APs.
+The Aironet line cover several generations of devices compliant with the continually improving 11x specification.
+The current line of Aironet APs support Cisco's Unified Wireless Network architecture and incorporate 802.11ac technology, which delivers three times the performance plus greater range and user density than the previous generation of devices.
+The latest dual-frequency Aironet APs continue to support 802.11n at 2.4 GHz for clients without 802.11ac radios.